Compare and Find the Best Checking Accounts for January 2026

 Discover Cashback DebitN/A$0$0N/A1% cash back on up to $3,000 monthly purchases

-Note: Rates and offers are accurate as of September 2024 but are subject to change.
+Note: Rates and offers are subject to change.
 Check with the financial institutions directly for the most current information.

 Key Takeaways from the Comparison Chart

-• No Monthly Fees: Most modern checking accounts, including all in our comparison, have eliminated monthly maintenance fees.
+• No Monthly Fees: Most modern checking accounts have eliminated monthly maintenance fees, though some require qualifying activities

-• Sign-up Bonuses: SoFi, Axos, and Chase offer attractive sign-up bonuses, which can provide immediate value.
+• Sign-up Bonuses: Axos and Chase offer attractive sign-up bonuses, which can provide immediate value

-• Unique Features: Look for accounts with features that match your needs, such as cash back (Discover), extensive ATM access (Alliant, Capital One), or global ATM rebates (Schwab).
+• Unique Features: Look for accounts with features that match your needs, such as cash back (Discover), extensive ATM access, or global banking capabilities

 How to Choose the Best Checking Account